philippe-guerit/claude-desktop-memory-bank/doc/usage-guide.md

 # Claude Desktop Memory Bank - Usage Guide

-This guide explains how to use the Claude Desktop Memory Bank MCP server with Claude Desktop to maintain context across conversations.
+This guide explains how the Claude Desktop Memory Bank works as an autonomous context management system.

 ## Introduction

-The Claude Desktop Memory Bank is a Model Context Protocol (MCP) server that helps Claude Desktop maintain context and memory across sessions.
-It works by storing and organizing context in a structured format that Claude can access when needed.
+The Claude Desktop Memory Bank is a Model Context Protocol (MCP) server that enables Claude to maintain context and memory across sessions.
+It functions as Claude's auxiliary memory, automatically storing and organizing important information without requiring user management.

 The system supports three types of memory banks:
 1. **Global Memory Bank**: For general conversations not tied to specific projects